cherijoseph/pr-agent/docs/docs/index.md

 # Overview

 [PR-Agent](https://github.com/Codium-ai/pr-agent) is an open-source tool to help efficiently review and handle pull requests.
-Qodo Merge is a hosted version of PR-Agent, designed for companies and teams that require additional features and capabilities

 - See the [Installation Guide](./installation/index.md) for instructions on installing and running the tool on different git platforms.